 9:00 a.m. to 3:00 p.m.

-Medical Waste Management Act - Details management of medical waste within California.
+Medical Waste Management Act - Details medical waste management in California.

 San Joaquin County Household Hazardous Waste (HHW) Consolidation Facility - Collection site for San Joaquin County residents.